CovalenceResearch/sloper-public/README.md

 estimated glomerular filtration rates (eGFR), for up to two treatments.
 The calculation is based on a 2021 article by [Durkin and Blais](https://pubmed.ncbi.nlm.nih.gov/33340064/).
-Please note that this Shiny app is implemented independently of these authors and all errors in this app, which comes without any warranty, are our own.
+Please note that this Shiny app is implemented independently of these authors and any error in this app, which comes without any warranty, is our own.

 # How it works